Chery E5 vs GAC Aion V

 Feature Showdown

-The Chery E5 features a 12.3-inch touchscreen, while the GAC Aion V gets a 14.6-inch display and 8.9-inch instruments.
+The Chery E5 features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the GAC Aion V gets a 14.6-inch display and 8.9-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Chery E5 stands out with wireless Apple CarPlay/Android Auto and Sony audio that you will not find on the GAC Aion V. The GAC Aion V counters with Apple CarPlay, wireless charging, panoramic roof and ventilated seats.
+The Chery E5 stands out with wireless Apple CarPlay/Android Auto and Sony audio that you will not find on the GAC Aion V. The GAC Aion V counters with Apple CarPlay, wireless charging, panoramic roof, ventilated seats and V2L.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain